ZakSensei/Hangman-Game/README.md

 ## Description
-Get ready for a classic word-guessing challenge brought to life in Python.
-Lets tests your word-guessing skills This interactive Hangman game is one you can play right in your terminal. it's a fantastic way to dive into the world of Python programming and learn game development.
+The Hangman Project is a Python-based word-guessing game.
+I created it to challenge my word-guessing skills while having fun.
+The goal of the project was to develop an interactive Hangman game that users can enjoy in a terminal.
+Through this project, I improved my Python programming skills, delving into concepts like conditionals, loops, and functions.
+I learned how to manage user input, implement game mechanics, and create an engaging user experience.
+In the end, I had a working Hangman game that I could play and share with others.
+It was a great way to enhance my Python programming and game development skills.
+Enjoy coding your own Hangman game!

 ## Installation